cloudsolver/aws-soa/atoms/SSM Parameter Store.md

-### Summary of SSM Parameter Store
-Provides secure, hierarchical storage for configuration data management and secrets management.
-It is a capability of [[SSM]] #secure
+SSM Parameter Store is a feature of [[SSM]] that provides secure, hierarchical storage for configuration data management and secrets management

 ### SSM Details

 A centralized way to manage configuration data.
 Security through [[IAM]]
 Notifications with Amazon [[EventBridge]]